About Us

 The support program offers:

-BUSY Sisters Mentors have been there too, proving themselves just as capable as the boys!
+Our BUSY Sisters have been there too, proving themselves just as capable as the boys.
 They now want to support other women entering a non-traditional trade!

 Trained as a Painter & Decorator in Denmark, Scandinavia, Stephanie (or better known as Steph) completed her Recognised Prior Learning when she moved to Brisbane Australia.
 Once qualified in Australia, Steph worked as a painter, eventually owning her own business.
 In later years she attained her bachelor’s degree in counselling.